Kamran-Afzali/Kamran-Afzali.github.io/_posts/Causal_03_did.md

 * **Overidentification tests**: e.g., Hansen J-test, for models with multiple instruments.
 * **Placebo or falsification checks**: assess exclusion by testing instrument association with outcomes that should not be affected.

----

-### **Integrative Discussion**

-Difference-in-Differences and Instrumental Variables represent distinct responses to unobserved confounding.
-DiD leverages temporal structure and repeated observations, assuming that, in the absence of treatment, both groups would follow the same trajectory.
-Its simplicity and intuitive interpretation make it a workhorse in policy evaluation.

-Instrumental Variables, in contrast, leverage variation from external sources—policy rules, natural experiments, or genetic variants (in Mendelian randomization)—to identify causal effects when ignorability fails.
-However, IV identifies LATE, not ATE, and the exclusion restriction is often unverifiable and fragile.

-Both methods complement regression and propensity score approaches, extending the causal inference toolkit to more complex observational settings.

----

 ### **Summary Table**